 - Support in the internship procedure

-- Personal Career Test
+- Discuss the results of a Personal Career Test

 - Discussing your study (re)choice

 - Campus The Hague Career Event